-Discussions about U.S. border enforcement have traditionally focused on the highly charged U.S.-Mexico boundary, inadvertently obscuring U.S.-Caribbean relations and the concerning asylum and detention policies unfolding there.
-Boats, Borders, and Bases offers the missing, racialized histories of the U.S. detention system and its relationship to the interception and detention of Haitian and Cuban migrants.
-It argues that the U.S. response to Cold War Caribbean migrations actually established the legal and institutional basis for contemporary migration, detention, and border-deterrent practices in the United States.
-This book promises to make a significant contribution to a truer understanding of the history and geography of the U.S. detention system overall.
+Discussions about U.S. migration policing have traditionally focused on enforcement along the highly charged U.S.-Mexico boundary.
+Enforcement practices such as detention policies designed to restrict access to asylum also transpire in the Caribbean.
+Boats, Borders, and Bases tells a missing, racialized history of the U.S. migration detention system that was developed and expanded to deter Haitian and Cuban migrants.
+Jenna M. Loyd and Alison Mountz argue that the U.S. response to Cold War Caribbean migrations established the legal and institutional basis for contemporary migration detention and border-deterrent practices in the United States.
+This book will make a significant contribution to a fuller understanding of the history and geography of the United States’s migration detention system.

 Jenna M. Loyd is Assistant Professor of Geography at the University of Wisconsin-Madison.